frkl/trojai-fuzzing-nlp/README.md

 We have not yet implemented the `configure` call in our container.
 It is currently a placeholder.

 We have not thorougly tested the fuzzing interfaces `ner_engine.py`, `qa_engine.py` and `sc_engine.py`.
 There may be bugs in dataloading and inferencing procedures.

+There is a timeout issue on smoke test server, where some library importing are taking minutes to complete.
+We are still trying to pin down the cause.